Maaark8/CG/lab6/README.md

     python voronoi_diagram.py
     ```

-2. This will generate a Voronoi diagram for a random set of points and display it using `matplotlib`.
+2. This will generate a Voronoi diagram for a set of points and display it using `matplotlib`.

 You can modify the script to provide custom points by editing the `points` variable in `voronoi_diagram.py`.